civo/cli/README.md

 You can then proceed to add DNS records to this domain.

 #### List Domain Names
-To see your created domains, simply call `civo domain list`:
+To see your created domains, call `civo domain list`:

 ```sh
 $ civo domain list